TBP-IT/tbpweb/README.md

 $ conda deactivate                              # Exit the Conda Environment
 ```

+You may choose to remove the development environment by running: `conda env remove --name tbpweb-dev`

 ### Development

 To run the Django development server (which runs a web server locally), run